-For some patients, a thoracentesis is not enough to relieve the symptoms of pleural effusion for very long.
+For some patients, a thoracentesis is not always enough to relieve the symptoms of pleural effusion for very long.
 In many cases, especially when the underlying cause of the effusion is a progressive disease like mesothelioma, the fluid will refill the pleural cavity not long after the procedure to drain it.
 There are other more invasive and more permanent solutions to pleural effusion.

-Complications and Recovery
+Complications and Recovery from Thoracentesis

-More seriously, but also rare, the procedure may cause respiratory distress, a more severe infection, damage to organs or the diaphragm, a buildup of pus or blood in the pleural space, and seeding of a tumor along the injection site.
+More seriously, but also rare, the procedure may cause respiratory distress, damage to organs or the diaphragm, a buildup of pus or blood in the pleural space, a more severe infection, and seeding of a tumor along the injection site.

 For a patient living with mesothelioma, the symptoms of pleural effusion can lead to pain and discomfort, as well as a diminished quality of life.
-Thoracentesis will not help to cure mesothelioma, but it is an important part of treatment because it is a simple way to bring symptom relief and to help patients breathe better and enjoy a greater quality of life.
+It is an important part of treatment because it is a simple way to bring symptom relief and help patients breathe better and enjoy a greater quality of life.